 Class D Share Funds

-Class Adv Share Funds
+Class ADV Share Funds

-Class Inst Share Funds
+Class Institutional Share Funds

-In some cases where investors pool money together, such as 401(k) plans, breakpoints can be met to use the institutional share class funds, which typically have lower expense ratios than other share classes.
+Institutional funds (also called "Class I," "Class X," "Class Y," or "Class Z") are only open to institutional investors with minimum amounts of $25,000 or more.
+In some cases where investors pool money together, such as 401(k) plans, breakpoints can be met to use the institutional share class funds.
+This class tends to have lower expense ratios than other share classes.

 Load-waived funds are mutual fund share class alternatives to loaded funds, such as A share class funds.
-As the name suggests, the mutual fund load is waived (not charged).
-Typically these funds are offered in 401(k) plans where loaded funds are not an option.
+As the name suggests, the mutual fund load is not charged.
+Typically, these funds are offered in 401(k) plans where loaded funds are not an option.

 Class R Share Funds

-If your 401(k) only provides R share class funds, your expenses may be higher than if the investment choices included the no-load (or load-waived) version of the same fund.
+Class R share, or retirement, mutual funds do not have a load.
+Instead, they have 12b-1 fees that typically range from 0.25% to 0.50%.
+If your 401(k) only provides Class R shares, your expenses may be higher than if your choices included the no-load version of the same fund.

 How to Research and Find the Best Funds